Simsso/ML-Playground/README.md

-# Machine Learning Tinkering
+# Machine Learning Playground

-This repository is a collection of smaller experiments and tests related to machine learning.
-The individual projects are considered to be too small / irrelevant to be hosted in their own repository.
+This repository is a collection of smaller experiments and tests related to machine learning and data analysis.
+The individual projects are considered too small to be hosted in their own repository.

-Most of the work is done in Tensorflow.